Gartner Identifies the Top 8 Supply Chain Technology Trends in 2019

 Gartner clients can learn more in “The

-2019 Top Supply Chain Technology Trends You Can’t Ignore,”
+2019 Top Supply Chain Technology Trends You Can’t Ignore,” which

 provides an outlook into other emerging trends that might disrupt supply